graemebalint/python_postgresql_app/README.md

 **Project notes:**
 1. All interactions between the Python program and the database are printed on the console.
 This includes: establishing a connection to the database, committing updates, closing the connection at the end of the session.
+2. The UI and database connection are both classes are made by creating object instances.
-2. The UI was built using the Tkinter module in Python.
+3. The UI was built using the Tkinter module in Python.
 It looks better when rendered locally using a Python compiler like PyCharm.
 At this point, I have decided to not rebuild the UI for a web app since the focus of this project is working with databases, Python and Postgresql.